Welcome to Environmental Studies!

 - Private schools (Santa Clara University, University of San Francisco and others)

-- Associate Degrees and Certificates of Achievement in four majors:
+- Associate Degrees and Certificates of Achievement in three majors:

 Come Visit Us

-Adjacent to the Kirsch Center is the Cheeseman Environmental Studies Area (the ESA), a unique 1.5 acre lush natural garden containing some 400 species of plants and trees representing the 12 major natural plant communities found in California.
-Originally built by faculty and students, the ESA is now visited by several thousand school children, college students, conservation group members, and the general community annually.
+Adjacent to the Kirsch Center is the Cheeseman Environmental Studies Area (known as the "ESA").
+This unique 1.5-acre lush natural garden contains some 400 species of plants and trees representing the 12 major natural plant communities found in California (see the ESA Pictorial Story Map).
+Originally built by faculty members and students, the ESA is now visited by several thousand school children, college students, conservation group members and community residents each year.

 Join us at the Kirsch Center to learn how we can forge an environmentally sustainable future for current and future generations!